zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 If you're looking for a quick way to run both the ZenML server and a MySQL database with Docker, you can [deploy the ZenML server with Docker Compose](#zenml-server-with-docker-compose).

+The rest of this guide covers various advanced use cases for running the ZenML server with Docker.

 ### Persisting the SQLite database

 Depending on your use case, you may also want to mount a persistent volume or